 My Final thoughts on SociBoom

-I wouldn’t say that Sociboom is an out and out scam and there has clearly been a lot of effort invested in creating the program.
+SociBoom is not a scam and there has clearly been a lot of effort invested in creating the program.

-But I must say that if you buy SociBoom believing you will generate the kind of money and/or traffic they are suggesting, you could end up disappointed.
-It could also become a very costly investment if you buy the various upsells.
+But I must say that if you buy SociBoom believing you will generate the kind of money and/or traffic being suggested, you could end up disappointed.
+It could also become a costly investment if you buy the various upsells.

-Yes, you could earn some money…but long term it’s definitely not a business model that I would run with.
+Yes, you could earn some money…but long term it’s not a business model that I would recommend.

 - It’s good for filling up your Twitter feed with scraped content.